What Is Email Marketing for Artists?

 It's not debatable.
 Artists who want to sell their work need to use email.
 But how they use it varies, and it is up to them.
 Some will only collect email addresses and send a monthly newsletter.
 Others will use marketing automation to identify, tag, and segment subscribers to send them personalized messages.

 The latter method will get better results, but it takes more time and effort.
-I suggest for artists with tiny lists to concentrate on building their list first.
+I suggest that artists with tiny lists concentrate on building their list first.
 There is time to add marketing automation later.
-I suggest you start with an Email Marketing Service (EMS) that includes automation workflows.
+I suggest you start with an email marketing service (EMS) that includes automation workflows.
 That way, artists can begin tagging their subscribers now.
 Later on, they will use tags to segment their lists for autoresponder email sequences.

 What Every Artist Needs to Capitalize on Email Marketing